XML RSS

 This design leaves a 1 cm gap at the front of the lid between the lid and the frame.
 Just add a 1 cm strip of beading or similar wood to close the gap if you want.

-Return from An Easy Cold Frame Design back to Green Garden
+An Easy Cold Frame Design top of page

 Greenfootsteps Home - for more easy green living ideas